 All of this is possible thanks to the spectrometer that we have on our optical table (and surprise surprise, the working principle of such a spectrometer is based on another diffraction grating!).

 The file produced is a specific and dedicated one, however, we can decide to export the data simply as two arrays of numbers in a .txt or .xls: one for the wavelengths and the other for the number of counts for each wavelength.

-The students will be able to plot and look at the spectra using simple tools, for instance like the ones provided by Microsoft 365.
-If anyone is able to play the collected data with Python and Matlab, they’re very welcome to do that.
+You will be able to plot and look at the spectra using simple tools, for instance, the ones provided by Microsoft 365.
+If you're able to play the collected data with Python and Matlab, you’re very welcome to do that.